dlight-js/dlight/packages/@dlightjs/dlight/README.md

 }
 ```

-?ŒŸThis is how we do in dlight:
+?Ã¥Ã¼This is how we do in dlight:

 ```jsx
 class ShowMeTheName extends View {